Nilser3/SlabsMerge/README.md

 ```

-## SlabsMerge and registration to AMU7T function usage
+## SlabsMerge and registration to AMU7T function usage:

 ```python